Introduction to White Balance

 Simply put, your “White Balance” (WB) setting is used to correct the colour in your photo so that white looks white and all other colours fall in place accordingly.
 If you can get a white or grey to look accurate in your image, the rest of your photo (greens, blues, reds) should look great.

 As mentioned earlier, back in the day I would buy film that was ‘balanced’ for Daylight (shooting outdoors) or balanced for Tungsten Light (shooting indoors).
-This was a choice made to photographers so that they could get more accurate color depending upon where they were shooting.
+This was a choice made by photographers so that they could get more accurate color depending upon where they were shooting.
 Another option was to screw a filter into the end of the lens that would change the light which hit the film.
-So I would use a ‘light magenta’ (FL-D) filter to compensate for the green light of the fluorescent tubes when I was using daylight film.
+So I would use a ‘light magenta’ (FL-D / Fluorescent-Daylight) filter to compensate for the green light of the fluorescent tubes when I was using daylight film.

 Thankfully, those days are over for most of us.
 I now have a camera that can shoot in all kinds of light, and I only have to change one setting.
 This is awesome news to anyone who used to shoot film!
 The setting that I make is called “White Balance” – and it does what the name implies.
 It will balance the color to provide white when it should be white (and not green, or blue or pink).